What is an Aquarium Reactor?

 - Bio Pellet Reactor 140 — for tanks under 475 gallons

 The Reef Octopus Bio Pellet Reactor series a great option.
-What I like most about Reef Octopus Bio Pellet Reactors is the 5 year warranty on the manufacturing and 1 year warranty on the moving parts.
-You know that the manufacture stands behind these products.
+What I like most about Reef Octopus Bio Pellet Reactors is the 5-year warranty on the manufacturing and 1-year warranty on the moving parts.
+You know that the manufacturer stands behind these products.

 Reef Octopus Bio Churn Media Reactor

 The Reef Octopus Bio Churn Media Reactor comes in a staggering 7 sizes configurations, depending on where you plan to install the reactor and how large your aquarium is: